aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

 ```

 ## **Convert Excel Workbook to AZW3**
 The Aspose.Cells API provides support for converting spreadsheets to AZW3 format.
-To export the workbook to AZW3, pass [**SaveFormat.Azw3**](https://reference.aspose.com/cells/javascript-cpp/saveformat) as the second parameter of [**Workbook.save(string, SaveOptions)**](https://reference.aspose.com/cells/javascript-cpp/workbook/#save-string-saveoptions-) method.
-You may also use [**EBookSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/ebooksaveoptions) class to specify additional settings for exporting worksheet to AZW3.
+To export the workbook to AZW3, pass **SaveFormat.Azw3** as the second parameter of **Workbook.save(string, SaveOptions)**.
+You may also use **EBookSaveOptions** to specify additional settings for exporting the worksheet to AZW3.

-The following code example demonstrates exporting active worksheet to AZW3 by using [**SaveFormat.Azw3**](https://reference.aspose.com/cells/javascript-cpp/saveformat) enumeration member.
+The following code example demonstrates exporting the active worksheet to AZW3.

 ```html
 <!DOCTYPE html>